gitaroktato/healthcheck-patterns/article.md

 # Anatomy of a helath check

-The coordination I was talking above can a container orchestrator or a load balancer for example.
-The role of these coordinators is to hide implementation details from the clients using your cluster of services and show them as a single component.
+The coordination I was talking above can be done by a container orchestrator or a load balancer for example.
+The role of these coordinators is to hide implementation details from the clients using your cluster of services and show them as a single logical unit.
 In order to do this, they have to schedule workload to only those services, which are reported to be healthy.
 They ask each of the running process in the cluster about their health and take an action based on the response.
 These actions can be various.
 Some of them are

 - Restarts
 - Alerting